Skip to main content

 Core Entities: billing_account, contact

-Typical payload fields: billing account number, customer number, IBAN, BIC, account holder, account type (receivables/credits), SEPA mandate valid from, account valid from
+Typical payload fields: identity ID, customer account ID; on the hydrated billing account: payment method type (payment_sepa / payment_invoice), _tags (DEBIT / CREDIT), IBAN, BIC, account holder, bank name, SEPA mandate valid from, account valid from

 info